rix1337/docker-ripper/README.md

 MakeMKV is free while in Beta, but requires a valid license key.
 Ripper tries to fetch the latest free beta key on launch.
 Without a purchased license key Ripper may stop running at any time.

-If you have purchased a license key to MakeMKV/Ripper, after starting the container, go into the config directory you created, edit the file called `enter-your-key-then-rename-to.settings.conf`, and add your key between the quotes `app_Key = "`**[ENTER KEY HERE]**`"` then save and rename the file to settings.conf (then you can safely delete the original file called enter-your-key-then-rename-to.settings.conf)
+If you have purchased a license key to MakeMKV/Ripper, after starting the container, go into the config directory you created, edit the file called `enter-your-key-then-rename-to.settings.conf`, and add your key between the quotes `app_Key = "`**[ENTER KEY HERE]**`"` then save and rename the file to settings.conf

 ![makemkv license](screenshots/makemkvkey.png)

 Remove the remaining file `enter-your-key-then-rename-to.settings.conf`